enricocirignaco/ansible/roles/raspberry/README.md

 - Ensures a boot configuration block that disables Wi-Fi, Bluetooth, HDMI output, onboard audio, and camera auto-detection.
 - Reduces GPU memory allocation to 16 MB to reserve RAM for the CPU.
 - Enables the hardware watchdog through both firmware (`dtparam=watchdog=on`) and the systemd service.
+- Mounts the data partition created by the SSD flashing playbook under `/mnt/data` (configurable).
 - Invokes `raspi-config --expand-rootfs` to grow the root filesystem to the full media size (ignored if the filesystem is already expanded).
 - Reboots the host when the boot configuration or filesystem expansion reports a change.